Enhancing Expressivity of Quantum Neural Networks Based on the SWAP test: Code Availability

 In our analysis we restrict ourselves, without loss of generality, to only the $2^d$ vectors $\{\pm 1\}^d$, one in each orthant.
 We label all these representative vectors as $\vec{x}^+_i$ and $\vec{x}^-_i$, with $i=1,...,2^d/2$.
 The task is then to show that the two-layer feedforward neural network with quadratic activation functions (Eq. \ref{eq:standard_qnn}) is not able to correctly label all $2^d$ of these vectors.

 A necessary requirement for the neural network to correctly label all the representative vectors is

-i.e. there has to be some threshold value for the output of the neural network, that correctly distinguishes between the two classes $\vec{x}^+$ and $\vec{x}^-$.
+i.e. there exists some threshold value for the output of the neural network, that correctly distinguishes between the two classes $\vec{x}^+$ and $\vec{x}^-$.
 The condition $f(\vec{x}^+_i) < f(\vec{x}^-_j)$ is equivalent and can be obtained by simply flipping the signs of all classical coefficients $c_i$ in Eq. \ref{eq:standard_qnn}.
 The condition above furthermore also implies

 where the sums run over all $2^d/2$ representative vectors in the respective orthants with label $+1$ or $-1$.
 After inserting the definition of the neural network output $f$ (Eq. \ref{eq:standard_qnn}) and explicitly writing out the bias as the ($d+1$)st entry $w_{j,d+1}$ of the weight vector $\vec{w}_j$ (Eq. \ref{eq:quantum_bias}), we get the following condition: